arquinn/SteamDrill/README.md

 SteamDrill uses the time-transcendence of the OmniTable model as a vector to drastically improve the speed of debugging queries.
 The system resolves debugging queries using many replay executions rather than a single execution in two ways.
-First, it employes a novel multi-replay resolution strategy that decomposes a query into many independent subqueries.
-The strategy resolves each subquery in a new replay execution, reexecuting the same underlying execution logic many times, in the order of their expected materialization costs.
-The approach allows SteamDrill to use the data obtained from inexpensive-to-materialize subqueries to reduce the materialization cost of expensive-to-materialize subqueries--often, we find that the benefits of such information dwarfs the cost of a new replay execution.
+First, it employs a novel multi-replay resolution strategy that decomposes a query into many independent subqueries.
+The strategy resolves each subquery in a new replay execution, re-executing the same underlying execution logic many times, in the order of their expected materialization costs.
+The approach allows SteamDrill to use the data obtained from inexpensive-to-materialize subqueries to reduce the materialization cost of expensive-to-materialize subqueries---often, we find that the benefits of such information dwarfs the cost of a new replay execution.